 It barely needs saying, but this can also have a massive impact on your emotional well-being.

-Talk to your healthcare provider about ways they can ease your symptoms.
+If you’re experiencing dysfunctional periods, please do not suffer in silence and talk to your healthcare provider about ways they can ease your symptoms.

 What are the dangers of adenomyosis?